bartdegoede/fteem.github.io/_posts/2016-05-27-how-rails-handles-status-codes.md

 Recently, I have been building an API as part of my day job.
 Rails is a great framework to build APIs in, and it has been a joy so far.
-When building the responses of the API, it's paramount to understand what HTTP statuses you should utilise, which will in return help the consumers by providing more meaningful responses.
+When building the responses of the API, it's paramount to understand what HTTP statuses you should utilize, which will in return help the consumers by providing more meaningful responses.

 Sure, you could always have a `status` property in the response JSON, which will be a human-readable status code.
 But, I would like you to think about HTTP status codes as a nice card on a present, with your beautiful handwriting and best wishes to whom the gift goes to.
 HTTP status code don't just add more semantical correctness, but they also speak about the nature of the response.

 ## Rails and statuses